ericleib/ngx-remark/README.md

 # ngx-remark

-This library allows to render Markdown formatted text as HTML in Angular.
+This library allows to render Markdown with custom HTML templates in Angular.

-Most libraries for rendering Markdown in Angular first transform the Markdown to HTML and then use the `innerHTML` property to render the HTML.
-The problem of this approach is that there is no way to use Angular components in any part of the generated HTML.
+Most libraries for rendering Markdown in Angular first transform the Markdown to HTML and then use the `innerHTML` attribute to render the HTML.
+The problem of this approach is that there is no way to use Angular components or directives in any part of the generated HTML.

 In contrast, this library uses [Remark](https://remark.js.org/) to parse the Markdown into an abstract syntax tree (AST) and then uses Angular to render the AST as HTML.
 The `<remark>` component renders all standard Markdown elements with default built-in templates, but it also allows to override the templates for any element.

+Typical use cases include:

+- Displaying code blocks with a custom code editor.
+- Displaying custom tooltips over certain elements.
+- Allowing custom actions with buttons or links.

 ## Installation